 Our Salt Lake City Domestic Violence Defense Lawyers Can Help

 If you or someone you love was arrested for domestic violence in Utah, our Salt Lake City domestic violence attorneys can help.
 Not only could you receive severe penalties, but a conviction could also drastically and permanently alter the way you are perceived by your friends, family, coworkers, and community.
 Domestic violence charges demand urgent legal attention.
-Call the law offices of Overson Law, PLLC at (801) 758-2287 immediately for a free and confidential consultation.
+Call the law offices of Overson & Bugden at (801) 758-2287 immediately for a free and confidential consultation.